rbentil/vulnhub-walkthroughs/README.md

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the contents of this repository, provided you give appropriate credit and include a copy of the license.

 ---

-You can name the repository something like `vulnhub-walkthroughs` or `vulnhub-guides`.
-Choose a name that accurately reflects the content and purpose of the repository.